 The State Authorization Reciprocity Agreement is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 SARA membership makes it easier for students to take online courses offered by postsecondary institutions based in another state.
 Full information about the benefits of SARA to students is available online at http://www.nc-sara.org/what-are-student-benefits.

-The following states are not members of SARA as of December 2017: California and Massachusetts.
+The following state is not members of SARA as of December 2017: California.

 Who do I contact if I have a grievance with Acacia University?